isislab-unisa/KGHeartbeat/docs/quality_dimensions/amount_of_data.md

 }
 ```
 (The %s parameter in the regex function is set with the regex that we obtained with the mechanisms indicated above.)

+To quantize the metric, if we can count the number of entities in the KG, we assign 1 to the metric, 0 otherwise.